 Instead, she channeled her energy into advocating for trepanning—a surgical procedure that involves drilling a small hole into the skull.
 The process, which was practiced from Neolithic times all the way up to the Middle Ages, is said to improve mental wellbeing, though there is little medical evidence to back this.
 Huges, along with Feilding's two subsequent partners, Joseph Mellen and her current husband James Charteris, have all undergone trepanation.

 Not to be outdone, Feilding did it to herself in 1970 with a power drill, filming the whole process for a video art piece called Heartbeat in the Brain.
 Stills from the clip were later exhibited at PS1 in New York, where people fainted at the sight of Feilding sanguinely drilling into her own bleeding head.
-(The effect of trepanning, she says, were limited to subtle but distinct lift in energy.)
+(The effect of trepanning, she says, was limited to subtle but distinct lift in energy.)
 As an artistic stunt, she also stood for Parliament under the platform "Trepanation for the National Health."

 "No one thought art was taboo, so I wrapped it in art," she says.
 "In a funny sort of way, I started to use trepanation as a symbol of the value of altering consciousness."